trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D48 - February 15, 2018
+Completed the Introduction to SQL course.
+Constructed and ran queries on a small many-to-many database.
+Next up is the Building Database Applications in PHP course.

 ### R1D47 - February 14, 2018
 Nearly done with the Introduction to SQL course.
 A lot of it is about relational DB design and data models, which I learned about during my 2nd master's, so it's a review for me.
 Constructed two simple mySQL databases using MAMP.